 Dystonia is often brought on by common, voluntary movements and can then spread to nearby muscles.
 The condition occurs in men and women of any age and can affect a single part of the body or it can be generalized throughout the body affecting multiple muscle groups.

-Dystonia is one of several movement disorders diagnosed and treated by the fellowship-trained specialists at Inova Movement Disorders Center.
+Dystonia is one of several movement disorders diagnosed and treated by the fellowship-trained specialists at Inova Parkinson's and Movement Disorders Center.

 What Causes Dystonia?

 The underlying cause of all dystonia is an abnormal signal from the nervous system to the muscles resulting in involuntary contractions.
 Dystonia can occur from a genetic condition, a progressive disease or illness, or an injury or change to the central nervous system.
 There are many forms of dystonia and there are a wide variety of diseases for which dystonia can be a symptom.